rochellev/Pollinator.Solution/README.md

 ----

 ## Description
 * Pollinator is a Web App allowing users to create and take polls.
-[Pollinator](http://ec2-18-216-22-80.us-east-2.compute.amazonaws.com:5000/)
+[Pollinator Link](http://ec2-18-216-22-80.us-east-2.compute.amazonaws.com:5000/)

 ## Technologies Used
 * C#